cao-awa/Conium/document/script/kotlin/event/README.md

 This is the ``DynamicArgs`` transform(or adapter) mechanism, dynamic args use other presenting args try to found required arg.

-For details, see [ConiumEventArgTypes](/src/main/java/com/github/cao/awa/conium/event/type/ConiumEventArgTypes.kt) and [DynamicArgsBuilder#transform](/src/main/java/com/github/cao/awa/conium/parameter/DynamicArgsBuilder.kt).
+For details, see [ConiumEventArgTypes](/common/src/main/java/com/github/cao/awa/conium/event/type/ConiumEventArgTypes.kt) and [DynamicArgsBuilder#transform](/common/src/main/java/com/github/cao/awa/conium/parameter/DynamicArgsBuilder.kt).

 If required arg is still unable to found when the dynamic args for-each to all other args and runs all transform presets,\
 then this ``request`` of this event will not be arising, because the parameters of ``arising`` and ``presaging`` don't receive null value.

 Avoid the trouble of guessing yourself, all args possible to uses for every event is here, \
-if you are finding not rarely used parameters, then you need read the ``ConiumEventArgTypes``.
+if you are requesting rarely used parameters, then you need to read the ``ConiumEventArgTypes``.

 ### SERVER_TICK